black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Advanced-Array-Methods-by-Building-a-Statistics-Calculator/README.md

 Now you need to find the value that occurs with the highest frequency.
 You'll use the Object.keys() method for this.

 Start by declaring a highest variable, and assigning it the value of the counts object's Object.keys() method.

+# Step 38
+Now you need to sort the values properly.
+Chain the .sort() method to your Object.keys() call.

+For the callback, you'll need to use the counts object to compare the values of each key.
+You can use the a and b parameters to access the keys.
+Then, return the value of counts[b] minus the value of counts[a].

+Finally, access the first element in the array using bracket notation to complete your highest variable.